US surgeon general cited for being in closed Hawaii park

 “We do not have a comment at this time,” said Kate Migliaccio-Grabill, a spokeswoman for the Office of the Surgeon General.
 Court records show a remote hearing is scheduled for Oct.
 21.

-Representatives for Caldwell and Hawaii Gov. David Ige didn’t immediately respond to requests for comment.
+Caldwell won’t be commenting, the mayor’s office said.
+Hawaii Gov. David Ige didn’t immediately respond to requests for comment.
 A spokesman for Hawaii Attorney General Clare Connors says she wasn’t aware he had been cited.

 Court records show that Dennis Anderson-Villaluz was also cited.
 Adams listed him as his aide in his exemption request.
 Reached by phone Tuesday, Anderson-Villaluz declined to comment.